seblhaire/bootstrappaginator/README.md

 [By Sébastien L'haire](http://sebastien.lhaire.org)

-A Laravel library to generate paginations with [Bootstrap](https://getbootstrap.com/) 4 CSS Framework.
+A Laravel library to generate paginations with [Bootstrap](https://getbootstrap.com/) 4 or 5 CSS Framework.

 This library provides two different pagnators: